Elizabeth Elting: Philanthropic and advocacy work

 In addition to her work in business, Elting is the founder and CEO of the Elizabeth Elting Foundation, through which she has partnered with the American Heart Association’s Go Red For Women Campaign, where she also serves as co-chair of the New York branch of the movement.
 The partnership is dedicated to spreading awareness and education regarding the factors that can affect women’s cardiac health as well as promoting future research and encouraging more women to go into STEM fields like medicine and engineering, with the aim of not only improving women’s representation in those fields, but also producing future breakthroughs and discoveries for women’s health.

 Elting is also involved with the National Organization of Women, Women in the World, CFW Careers for Women, the Women’s Leadership Council’s Founders Council at Trinity College, and NYU Stern Women in Business.
 Elting has awarded scholarships to women at Trinity College, helped the NYU Stern School of Business attract, enroll and support more women, mentored women at Columbia Business School, and continues to foster entrepreneurship opportunities for women through the Elizabeth Elting Foundation.
 Additionally, Elting’s Elting Family Foundation provides financial support for research into a rare kind of lymphoma called Waldenstrom’s macroglobulinemia.
 Elting is a regular contributor at Forbes Magazine, where she writes about issues facing women in the workplace and how women can navigate their careers to success.
 In addition, she regularly lectures at Columbia Business School regarding entrepreneurship and growing a company.

+In 2020 The Elizabeth L. Elting Foundation made a $500,000 gift to establish the Michael N. Burlant and Elizabeth L. Elting Scholarship Fund at the University of Michigan's Law School, and the Michael N. Burlant and Elizabeth L. Elting Family Scholarship Fund at University of Michigan's College of Literature, Science, and the Arts (LSA).